You will find all the answers to the most frequently asked questions below:

 If you will be using the RAMQ, you can verify on the RAMQ website or ask your local pharmacist.

-We invite you to verify with your Oncology Drug Access Coordinators or your doctor
+We invite you to verify with your Oncology Drug Access Navigator or your doctor

-We invite you to contact your insurance company to find out why, and then contact your Oncology Drug Access Coordinators
+We invite you to contact your insurance company to find out why, and then contact your Oncology Drug Access Navigator

-You must register with the RAMQ, then consult with your Oncology Drug Access Coordinator in order to send the authorization request to the RAMQ.
+You must register with the RAMQ, then consult with your Oncology Drug Access Navigator in order to send the authorization request to the RAMQ.